amper5and/voice.js/docs/API.md

 voice.js API
 ============

+This document is a work-in-progress.
+For clarity on methods that don't have documentation, check the `examples/` folder to see if any of the examples demonstrate usage.

 ## Callbacks
 Unless otherwise specified, all callbacks are of the following form: Function( error, response, data )